storacha/specs/w3-filecoin.md

 See [`aggregate/add`](#aggregateadd) section to see the subsequent task.

-### `aggregate/add`
+#### `aggregate/add`

-When piece request to be added is dequeued, an aggregator principal MUST invoke `aggregate/add` to include it in an aggregate.
+When a piece request to be added is dequeued, an Aggregator MUST invoke `aggregate/add` to include it in an aggregate.
 The `storefront` requester identifier should be included in the invocation.
 See [schema](#aggregateadd-schema).

 > `did:key:agg...` invokes capability from `did:key:agg...`